About Me

 Terms of Service:

-→ To reproduce commissioned artworks for various purposes, including but not limited to: display in my online portfolio, reposting on social media including Patreon, or other forms of self-promotion, unless otherwise discussed and agreed upon before acceptance of the commission.→ To cancel and refund a commission at any time should I be unable to complete it due to extraneous circumstances.
-(This is a last resort, as I would prefer to communicate around delays rather than abandon a project if at all possible.)→ To refuse completion of an accepted commission if sufficient payment is not provided within a reasonable timeframe, particularly in the event that a client fails to communicate their payment status.→ To work on queued commissions in any order I choose, except when a rush fee is negotiated and paid.
-Rush fees ensure that a commission receives priority over others, but does not enforce a calendar deadline.→ To retract a piece of art from public display, or to retract from a client who violates these terms the rights to the final artwork.
+→ To use commissioned artworks for self-promotional purposes, including display in my online portfolio and on Patreon.→ To refuse a commission at my discretion, even if its violation of the guidelines is not immediately obvious.→ To cancel and fully refund a commission at any time should I be unable to complete it.
+This is a last resort, as I would prefer to communicate around delays rather than abandon a project if possible.→ To work on queued commissions in any order I choose, except when a rush fee (+15%) is negotiated and paid.
+Rush fees ensure priority over other commissions, but do not enforce a calendar deadline.→ To retract a piece of art from public display, or to retract the rights to the final artwork from a client who violates any of the terms detailed on this page (see below).→ To maintain sole ownership of the original file(s) (.PSD, .CLIP, etc.)

 Contact Me